subspace/subnomicon/docs/decex/staking.md

 Any SSC token holder who has more than the minimum nominator stake (currently 1 SSC) may choose to join this operator’s pool by submitting the nomination extrinsic with the deposit amount of SSC they wish to stake.

 1. The amount of deposited SSC is added to the list of pending deposits within the operator's pool.
-2. At the end of an epoch (currently 100 blocks, ~ 10 minutes), the nominator is awarded their shares in the pool.
+2. At the end of an epoch (currently 100 blocks, ~ 10 minutes), the nominator's deposit is processed.
+3. A part of the deposit is taken as a reserve towards a storage fee fund.
+This reserve is calculated as a percentage of the deposit (currently, 20%), and is used to pay for the storage fees of bundles created by the operator of the pool and does not affect the stake distribution.
+The reserved amount is transferred to the operators storage fee fund, while the rest of the deposit remains locked in the nominator's account.
+This amount is partially refunded with each withdrawal.
+4. The nominator is awarded their shares in the pool.
 The stake shares are the percentage of the total stake that is allocated to each nominator.
 The stake shares are used to calculate the share of the operator's fees that the nominator is entitled to based on the amount they have staked and for how long.
 The stake shares are calculated as follows:
     1. Compute the operator’s pool end-of-epoch $\text{shares\_per\_ssc}$ as the total number of shares divided by the sum of all stake in the pool and fees collected during the previous epoch

     $\text{shares\_per\_ssc} = \text{total\_shares} / (\text{pool\_total\_stake} + \text{fees}*(1-\text{nomination\_tax}))$.